confluentinc/ksql/docs/developer-guide/udf.rst

     compile 'io.confluent.ksql:ksql-udf:+'

-If you're using Maven to build your UDF or UDAF, specify the ``ksql-udf`` dependency in your POM file:
+If you're using Maven to build your function, specify the ``ksql-udf`` dependency in your POM file:

 .. codewithvars:: xml